 I've got my mortgage agreed but can the valuer or surveyor visit?

-Surveyors have recommenced inspecting property although some mortgage lenders are undertaking automated or desktop valuations.
-The latter means it's all the more important to consider commissioning your own survey.
+Yes!
+Visiting surveyors should follow current distancing, face covering and sanitising protocols.
+However, whilst some mortgage lenders are undertaking automated or desktop valuations, this means it's all the more important to consider commissioning your own survey.

 I need mortgage advice but don’t want a face to face meeting